 Nominated for 'Best Implementer of Student Feedback' category in Edinburgh University Students' Association Teaching Awards (2017-18)

-European and British nineteenth-century art; Scottish art; national identity; Modern Spiritualism; Celtic Revival
+Michelle's research interests include European and British nineteenth-century art, Scottish art, national identity, Modern Spiritualism and the Celtic Revival.

 [Forthcoming] M. Foot, 'A Portrayal of Life Beyond Death: Helen Duncan's Spirit Guide and His Portrait', Death in Scotland: Chapters from the Twelfth to the Twenty-First Centuries, eds.
 H. Grainger & P.C.
 Jupp (Peter Lang, 2019).
 Chapter.

 [Forthcoming] M. Foot, Modern Spiritualism and Scottish Art, 1860-1940 (Bloomsbury, 2020).
 Monograph.

 • Conference organiser: 'Victorian Renewals', British Association of Victorian Studies annual conference, Dundee.
 August 2019.

 • Session co-convener with Dr Lucy Weir: Occult Performances and Reflections: The Everyday Occult in Visual Culture, Association for Art History annual conference, Brighton.
 April 2019.